 Black Perch by Vastu Shilpa Consultants

-Black Perch is the extension and refurbishment of an existing, 40 year old bungalow, located in a tight urban fabric, using most of the permissible ground cover before the extension was added.
-As no other space was available, the extension is placed on top of the existing, split level building.
-It adds a large living room with a kitchenette and a study cum guest room to the top of the house.
-All spaces overlook a large open to sky courtyard, which steps down the existing sloping roof.
+Black Perch showcases the extension and refurbishment of an existing 40-year-old bungalow nestled within a tight urban fabric.
+The original structure utilized most of the permissible ground cover, so the designers ingeniously placed the extension on top of the split-level building.
+This addition introduces a spacious living room with a kitchenette and a versatile study/guest room to the top of the house.
+All spaces enjoy stunning views of a large open-air courtyard, which gracefully descends along the existing sloping roof.

-The louvers were blackened following Shou Sugi Ban, an old Japanese technique for preserving wood, by charring it with fire.
-Once charred, the wood resists further burning, water, sun, or pests.
-The black louvers are also an homage to the old wooden havelis of the old city of Ahmedabad.
-Contrasting with the black facade, white oak is used for flooring, ceiling and furniture of the interior.
+The louvers feature a blackened finish achieved through Shou Sugi Ban, an ancient Japanese technique for preserving wood by charring it with fire.
+Once charred, the wood resists further burning, water damage, sun damage, and pests.
+These black louvers pay homage to the traditional wooden havelis of Ahmedabad’s old city.

 Photography courtesy of Vastu Shilpa Consultants